alexgaarciia/AIMathAnalysis/README.md

    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/ChatGPT-3.5/Zero-shot-CoT/Specific%20instructions/level9.3.png" width = 600>
 </p>

 For this problem, we used again [Symbolab](https://www.symbolab.com/) to compute the Fourier transform.
-After comparing it with the result obtained from ChatGPT, the solutions do not coincide:
+After comparing it with the result obtained from ChatGPT, the solutions coincide:
 <p align = "center">
    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/ChatGPT-4/wolfram-on/Zero-shot/Specific%20instructions/Proofs/proof_level9.png" width = 600>
 </p>

-These two expressions represent different mathematical entities due to the different coefficients in front of the Dirac delta functions.
+These two expressions are different due to the scaling factors, but they represent the same underlying signal structure with different scaling.

 ##### Level 10: Doing regression in some data.
 - Prompt: